ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 ### The implementation of a user behaviour is different per platform

 This happens when trying to conform to platform specific interaction guidelines so an user behaviour has to be implemented differently.
-For example, removing an element from a list could be implemented as a swipe in one platform vs. a long press in another.
+For example, removing an element from a list could be implemented as a swipe in one platform vs a long press in another.

 ### Different view hierarchy per-platform